Jewelry Blog

 Loose Kashmir Sapphire Cushion Cut Rare

-The strongest distinguishing feature of any sapphire is its blueness — the more intense the blueness, the more valuable the stone.
+The strongest distinguishing feature of any sapphire is its blueness, and generally the more intense the blue, the more valuable the stone.
 Kashmir Sapphires are no exception to this rule.
-You can encounter pale or less intense blue sapphires, but they don’t hold the highest value.
+You can encounter pale or less intense blue sapphires, but they won’t hold the highest value.

 There are three types of Kashmir Colors:

-2. Another color of note for a Gem-Quality Sapphire is Royal Blue.
-Royal Blue has a darker saturation of blue than cornflower blue, but many collectors gravitate towards the darker shades and prize them ahead of Cornflower Blue.
-It must also have deep saturation to qualify as a Royal Blue color.
+2. The next color of note for a Gem-Quality Sapphire is Royal Blue.
+Royal Blue has a darker saturation than cornflower blue, but many collectors gravitate towards the darker shades and prize them ahead of Cornflower Blue.
+It must also have deep saturation and an “even spread”.

 3. The least expensive Kashmir sapphires have subpar saturation or non-deep blue colors, making them appear pale.
 There are plenty of these on the market.
 They are not Gem-Quality Kashmir and will not demand extreme premiums.
 They usually sell at similar prices (or slightly higher) to regular non-gem-quality sapphires.

-Important Note: Regarding the color quality of a Kashmir sapphire, you will not get an accurate reading from any certificate.
-This is something that only a highly qualified sapphire expert can determine.
+Important Note: Regarding the color quality of a Kashmir sapphire, you will not get a precise and accurate color-reading from a certificate.
+This is something that only an expert can determine.

 4. Clarity Range of Kashmir Sapphires (and Silk Inclusions)